 Saving the "Badger"

 In 2006 GNER suddenly put 89001 up for sale, giving us about a month to raise sufficient funds to hopefully outbid anyone trying to buy it for scrap.
 It was all hands on deck as our usual route of getting an appeal out in the railway press was not going to happen in time for the deadline.
 However, the internet proved to be our saviour.
 By this point, Fictitious Liveries had become a moderately well-known website, and so posting this hastily-constructed image of the 89 being cut up both there and on the ACLG site definitely focussed minds on the task.
 Other websites hosted "Save the 89" banners, and the TrainSim community came together to release a pack of AC electric models with the proceeds going to the fund.
 Within a fortnight we'd raised £10,000 and within six weeks (after GNER put the deadline back) we'd raised £28,000.
 In a surprise coincidence, the appeal had launched on the 20th anniversary, to the day, of 89001 being rolled out brand new at Crewe Works.
 Did we succeed in our bid?
 You betcha.
-(After a long restoration, I'm told that 89001 moved under its own power for the first time since 2002-ish in November 2020!)

 As a native of Preston, I'd stood at this point at the south end of Platform 3 innumerable times in my youth, so returning on 21st March 2007 to witness one of "our" locomotives pulling in on a loaded test run was definitely a moment to savour.
 I can't take any credit for its physical restoration (I think I did a bit of sanding at one point, but my days of spending whole weeks at Barrow Hill had more-or-less ended with the arrival of kids.
 But I suppose drawing up the numbers, data panels and BR arrows counts!) however there was definitely a sense of pride in having been part of the administrative side of things during this period.
 Three days later, the loco hauled its first railtour - the first ever by a preserved AC electric loco - from Carlisle to Crewe and return, making a little bit of railway history in the process.
 And making the cover of Railway Magazine.
 (That's me at the back of the cab in the middle window!)